siddhantgupta385/fa/README.md

 ## 📞 Support

-For technical support or customization requests, contact codecrafterz101@gmail.com
+For technical support or customization requests, contact siddhantgupta385@gmail.com

 ---

-**Built with ❤️ by CodeCrafterz**
+**Built with ❤️ by Siddhant Gupta**